digital-asset/docs.daml.com/docs/3.1/docs/deploy-daml/infrastructure-architecture/high-availability/ha-and-scaling/implementing-ha.rst

 Sequencer Service
 *****************

 The sequencer service operates in active-active mode, which means that all sequencer instances can accept and process Canton protocol API requests.
 This has benefits for both scaling and availability.

 Deploying a sequencer depends on business requirements which may impact deployment configurations such as load balancing configurations and whether the sync domain is fully or only partially decentralized.

 Sequencer service load balancing options
 ========================================

 The sequencer service has several clients: participant, mediator, and sync domain manager. mTLS between these clients is unavailable at the time of writing.

 The two available load-balancing options are shown in the diagram below.

 .. https://lucid.app/lucidchart/d3a7916c-acaa-419d-b7ef-9fcaaa040447/edit?invitationId=inv_b7a43920-f4af-4da9-88fc-5985f8083c95&page=0_0#
 .. image:: implementing-6.png
    :align: center
    :width: 80%

 The first option, on the left, fronts the sequencer service with a load balancer that all sequencer clients use.
 This option simplifies configuration and connectivity but adds the complexity of configuring the load balancer.

 The option on the right is a gRPC java client library providing a round-robin selection mechanism for load balancing that automatically round-robins through multiple sequencer connections and includes the healthy ones.
 This setup requires the distributed application provider and distributed application users to maintain the configuration information of all the available sequencers in the sequencer client.
 The sequencer client continuously monitors the health of each sequencer endpoint when selecting a possible node in a round-robin fashion.

-See the Canton documentation on :ref:`connection to high availability sequencers <connectivity_participant_connect_ha>` and `client load balancing </canton/usermanual/ha.html#client-side-load-balancing>`__ for more information.
+See the Canton documentation on connection to high availability sequencers and client load balancing for more information.

 Blockchain synchronization domains
 ==================================